awestover/enchantedForest/story/full_story.md

 more powerful levanter than any alive in 1000 years, more powerful than this Rand fellow who was giving him this quest.
 Bob estimated his chance of success against Malimost to be about 0.01%.
-Of course this had to be weighted by the fact that it was a more desirable outcome: Rand wouldn't have to hide all his life.
+Of course this had to be weighted by the fact that it was a more desirable outcome: Bob wouldn't have to hide all his life.
 However, his objective function was clearly maximied by the first strategy.
 Of course Bob's tear filled eyes would be misinterpretted as gratitude.
 Bob almost couldn't stand it.